United States

 (1 votes)

-Visitors have reported strange occurrences; including items moving on their own and the feeling of being watched.
+Guests have reported strange occurrences; including doors opening and closing on their own and the feeling of being watched.

 🎃 How scary does this look?